Sorry, you need to enable JavaScript to visit this website.

 This position requires the selected individual to become a domiciliary of the District of Columbia.
 The selected individual must either: (1) be a domiciliary of the District of Columbia at the time of appointment and maintain such domicile during the period of the appointment; or (2) become a domiciliary of the District of Columbia within 180 days of the date of the appointment and maintain such domicile during the period of the appointment.

-Pay Plan, Series, Grade: ES-0301-09
+Pay Plan, Series and Grade: ES-0301-09

-Salary Range: $119,810 - $179,716
+Salary Range: $119,810-$179,716

 Promotional Potential: None

 EEO Statement: The District of Columbia Government is an Equal Opportunity Employer.
-All qualified candidates will receive consideration without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, matriculation, physical handicap, or political affiliation.
+All qualified candidates will receive consideration without regard race, color, sex, religion, national origin, age, disability, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, matriculation, political affiliation, credit information, homeless status, and/or victims or family members of victims of domestic violence, sexual offense or stalking.

 Closing Date: Open Until Filled